scala/scala-lang/blog/_posts/2016-11-30-spores-release.md

 In order to ensure that captured types only extend `Serializable`, and whose members are also `Serializable`, spores version 0.4.1 comes with a compiler plugin that complements the spores macro library.
-Its goal is to check the transitively check that every captured variable, and all of its members, are serializable.
+Its goal is to transitively check that every captured variable, and all of its members, are extend `Serializable` and are thus serializable at compile time.

 Let's see it with an example: